 A discussion of the pros and cons of long term sailboat travel by Janis Couvreux, author of Sail Cowabunga who lived on a sailboat with her husband and two young sons for 10 years.

-I’m delighted to welcome guest poster Janis Couvreux to share her experience on living on a sailboat with a family.
+I’m delighted to welcome guest poster Janis Couvreux to share her experience on living on a sailboat with kids.
 Janis and her husband spent 10 years at sea with their young sons and she has recently published a book about their adventures.

 Why would anyone want to live and travel on a sailboat, crammed into 40 ft. of space with a husband and two small children—indefinitely?
 Most people would not, but we did, for multiple reasons.